Digital Nomad Life in Yokohama, Japan

 What are the pros and cons of living in Yokohama?

 "Yokohama Japan is an awesome place to live.
 It is pretty quiet here at night when everyone goes home from work so it doesn't feel as crowded as Tokyo.
-The Japanese are kind-hearted and somewhat friendly, they respect your space and are not overtly rude like many other cultures can be," commented a person living in Yokohama, Japan.
+The Japanese are kind-hearted and somewhat friendly, they respect your space and are not overtly rude like many other cultures can be," said one member in Yokohama.

 Get Quote